-Sofa buying guide: how to buy a sofa
+Sofa buying guide: expert advice on how to buy a sofa

 Buying a new sofa doesn’t have to be expensive, but it does take time and consideration.